INSIGHT-India takes tough line on trafficking victims who get special U.S. visas

 "It is not a blanket ban," said a source at India's Ministry of External Affairs in New Delhi.
 "We are not throwing the baby out with the bath water.
 The issue is: how can the U.S. be the sole arbiter of what constitutes human trafficking?"

-The topic was raised at a hearing at the U.S. Capitol on Wednesday led by U.S. Representative Chris Smith, a Republican who authored a 2000 law that led to creation of the T visas.
+The topic is expected to be raised at a hearing on Capitol Hill on Wednesday led by U.S. Representative Chris Smith, a Republican who authored a 2000 law that led to creation of the T visas, said a congressional aide.

-Kari Johnstone, principal deputy director of the State Department's trafficking office, said the United States has asked India to repeal the policy and to explain it more fully.
-She said it would be raised during a trip to India by State officials later this month.

-"We are deeply concerned by the reports," Johnstone said.
-"This is an important protection that the United States provides to trafficking."

 "INVASIVE" ACTION